Mikeg14119/SQL_challenge/README.md

 Introduction

 This assignment is a research project about people whom the company employed during the 1980s and 1990s.
-All that remains of the employee database from that period are six CSV files from which we will pull the available data.
+All that remains of the employee database from that period are six CSV files from which I pulled the available data.

 Data Collection, Preparation, Exploration, and Cleaning